 Share This Post

-EEOC releases guidance on Covid Vaccine
+EEOC releases updated guidance on COVID-19 vaccine

-Due to a disability, an employee may not be able to receive the COVID-19 vaccine.
+Due to a disability, an employee may not receive the COVID-19 vaccine.
 According to the Americans with Disabilities Act, an employer must first determine if an unvaccinated employee poses a “direct threat” to other employees.
 If a “direct threat” status is determined, an employer must seek out reasonable accommodations that can be provided for an unvaccinated employee, such as enforcing mask wearing and social distancing in the workplace.
 If such reasonable accommodations are not possible, then an employer must consider other avenues, such as allowing an employee to work from home, unless doing so would pose an unreasonable burden on the employer.

 Title VII of the Civil Rights Act of 1964 protects employees from mandatory vaccination due to religious beliefs.
 Similarly to disability exemptions, an employer would be expected to provide reasonable accommodations for an unvaccinated employee claiming religious beliefs prevent them from getting inoculated.
 The EEOC advises employers to believe employees claiming religious exemption.
 But, an employer can request information to support the claim if said employer has an “objective basis” that leads them to believe an employee is not telling the truth about their religious exemption.